Strengthening Puerto Rico's energy system

-Even five years after Hurricane Maria, Puerto Rico remains highly vulnerable to electric service disruptions that create public health emergencies and threaten access to clean drinking water, medical services, food, and other basic needs.
+Even six years after Hurricane Maria, Puerto Rico remains highly vulnerable to electric service disruptions that create public health emergencies and threaten access to clean drinking water, medical services, food, and other basic needs.
 Many residents still struggle with the aftermath of blackouts that occur regularly.
 Sky-high electricity prices have hampered the territory’s economic growth for years.

 Puerto Rico must transform its electric grid into a resilient system that can bring communities clean, affordable and reliable power for years to come.